pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 33}
 `
 ```
-show all 33 lines

 ### Error responses

-If parsing fails, the token may be damaged; request a new token from the server.
+If parsing fails, the token may be damaged; request a new one from the server.

 ## Set token

-Client-side method to set/update the authentication token.
+SetAuthToken updates the client’s authentication token.

 ### Method(s)